KikoIsrael77/ROAD-ACCIDENT-POWER-BI-PROJECT/README.md

    - Generate reports covering the period from January to December to provide a comprehensive view of the road accident data for the entire year.
    - Ensure that the analysis accounts for the specific time range and presents insights in the context of the annual cycle.

-Due to File Size and Github Limitation
+PS; Due to File Size and Github Limitation

-Download data Set here;
+Access data Set here;

 https://drive.google.com/drive/folders/1hPXl-quuuPbD1745zy-gcsw5B5Zg9SMT?usp=sharing

-copy and past in your web browser
+if you click and doenot work, kindly copy and past in your web browser